ffbeast/ffbeast.github.io/docs/en/joystick_quick_start.md

 - DCS
 - Condor 2
-- il-2 Shturmovik (with nuances. there is a bug in implementation and Commander need to be run in background)
+- il-2 Shturmovik (with nuances). there is a bug in implementation and Commander need to be run in background)
-- Warthunder (with nuances. there is a bug in implementation and Commander need to be run in background)
+- Warthunder (with nuances). there is a bug in implementation and Commander need to be run in background)

+**Nuances**. some games have bugs in implementation of FFB.
+Those bugs are compensated in FFBeast but Commander need to be running in background to determine which game is running and make correct bug compensations.

 ### DCS